Dice

 Said it cleaned the blood come spring - just what folks done.

-other spellings: spring tonic, sassafras root tea, root beer tea, and sass tea
+variations: spring tonic, sassafras root tea, root beer tea, sass tea

 ★ The deep red color of sassafras tea made it stand out on the table.
 For mountain families, it wasn’t just a drink - it was tied to seasonal cycles and folk medicine. ★